zevv/npeg/README.md

 sure that after matching the internal parsing state of the parser is reset to as is was before the operator was started, including the state of the captures.
-This means that any captures made inside a `&` and `!` block also are discarted.
+This means that any captures made inside a `&` and `!` block also are discarded.
 It is possible however to capture the contents of a non-consuming block with a code block capture, as these are _always_ executed, even when the parser state is rolled back afterwards.